tiendu/tiendu.github.io/src/content/blog/2026-03-08-the-platypus-problem.md

 It also lays eggs.

-It secretes milk through patches of skin, searches underwater using electroreceptors in its bill, and the male carries venomous ankle spurs.
+It secretes milk through patches of skin, hunts underwater using electroreceptors in its bill, and the male carries venomous ankle spurs.

-None of this makes the platypus a broken mammal.
-It only makes it a problem for anyone who assumed that the category *mammal* guaranteed a neat set of behaviors.
+None of this makes the platypus broken.

+It only makes the platypus a problem for a model that assumed the category *mammal* completely determined behavior.

 Software makes this mistake constantly.

-We begin with a label, build a class around it, attach behavior to the class, and then force every subtype to inherit the promise.
+We observe several familiar objects, extract what they appear to have in common, place those operations on a parent class, and treat that incomplete observation as a permanent contract.

 ```python
 class Mammal: